TVforME/Repeater/README.md

 ![Overview](https://github.com/TVforME/Repeater/blob/main/assets/images/Repeater-Overview.png)

-🌍 This project is not just about making the design flexible and extendable; It was inspired from  BBC [Brave][(https://github.com/bbc/brave) and [Voctomix](https://github.com/voc/voctomix) projects, both written in Python with the Gstreamer framework.
-I have adapted to take full advantage of newer GPU H264 hardware decoding and encoding using [NVIDIA Tesla P4](https://images.nvidia.com/content/pdf/tesla/184457-Tesla-P4-Datasheet-NV-Final-Letter-Web.pdf) PCIe card/s.
+🌍 This project is not just about making the design flexible and extendable; It was inspired from  BBC [Brave](https://github.com/bbc/brave) and [Voctomix](https://github.com/voc/voctomix) projects, both written in Python with the Gstreamer framework.
+I have adapted to take full advantage of newer GPU H264 hardware decoding and encoding using [NVIDIA Tesla P4](https://images.nvidia.com/content/pdf/tesla/184457-Tesla-P4-Datasheet-NV-Final-Letter-Web.pdf) PCIe card/s in my design.

+I initially wrote code to both windows and linux however, dropped windows over linux for driver support and issues with gstreamer shmsrc and shmsink and also interpipe not compatable on windows.
+Linux is a far more robust OS for 24/7 operation.
+Please don't get into a debate on OS..
+I've programmed on both and I personally find Linux flaovour suited to my understanding and getting code to work.
+Windows has it advantages, however, it's never played up well compared to Linux both Ubuntu, Debian, Raspberry Pi and recently CoreLinux

 I've opted to build DATV repeater in GO! <img src="assets/icons/go.ico" alt="icon" width="30" height="25"> to leverage concurrency and parallelism and speed.
 I orginally developed with Python 3 however, soon relised I was going in too deep and began using asyncio and GLib and other packages making the code base complex.
 I'm new to golang and I decided to give it a shot to learn and see what I can pull together.